JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 system introduced in iOS 26, bringing glass-like translucency and fluidity to UI elements.
 To adopt it in a Compose Multiplatform app, you need a native SwiftUI shell, because Liquid Glass effects are rendered by the system through native `TabView`, `NavigationStack`, and toolbar APIs.
+If SwiftUI doesn't fit your project, see [Alternative approaches](#alternative-approaches).

 This tutorial walks you through **migrating an iOS app from fully Compose-driven navigation to native SwiftUI navigation** with iOS 26 Liquid Glass styling, while keeping Compose in charge of rendering each screen's content.